sisl/EvidentialSparsification/BehaviorPrediction/README.md

 # Behavior Prediction Model Codebase
 Under code/ is the model source code, as well as a training script.
+The full code for the Trajectron++ model can be found at: https://github.com/StanfordASL/Trajectron-plus-plus.

 The IPython notebook contains our experimental results.
 The .pkl files hold latent variable probabilities post-filtering for the different methods.

 Included is also a trained model (the .pt file).